TA7TA7/Dell_Latitude_5480_Hackintosh/README.md

 Provided efi is working perfectely fine and is very stable for daily use
 #
-This repo contains the files necessary to install Monterey in Dell latitude 5480
+This repo contains the files necessary to install Sonoma in Dell latitude 5480

 Patch your systems own DSDT Accordingly